stealify/run/wsl/README.md

-# run/wsl Windows Sub Layer
+# run/wsl Windows Sub Layer Run and Watch methods
 Implements modules that let a host execute stuff via the wsl binary when it accessible by the host component. also implements transformations needed for interop between posix and microsoft as also host.